List of metropolitan areas in Sweden: Metropolitan Gothenburg

-Metropolitan Gothenburg (Storgöteborg or literally Greater Gothenburg), is a metropolitan area surrounding the city of Gothenburg in Sweden.
+Metropolitan Gothenburg (Storgöteborg literally Greater Gothenburg) is a metropolitan area surrounding the city of Gothenburg in Sweden.
 The metropolitan region is located in Västra Götaland County, except for the municipality of Kungsbacka, which is located to the south in Halland County.
 As of 2005, the municipalities of Alingsås and Lilla Edet were added to the region.
-The region is often used for statistical measures, and estimates in the 1960s predicted that the region would have about one million inhabitants in the year 2000.
+The region is often used for statistical measures, and estimates in the 1960s predicted that the region would have about one million inhabitants in 2000.
 The region is the second largest metropolitan area in Sweden after Metropolitan Stockholm.